Categories

 If the value of your UK property has risen considerably, or perhaps you've paid a large sum of your mortgage off, you're presented with a few different options.

-You might want to offset the improved LTV to lower your interest rates and monthly payments, or you could keep your repayments the same but withdraw some equity to invest in another property and build your property portfolio.
+You might want to offset the improved LTV to lower your interest rates and monthly payments.
+Alternatively, you could keep your repayments the same but withdraw some equity to invest in another property and build your property portfolio.

 You want to rent out your UK home because you’ve moved abroad

-But it is possible to get a competitive deal to maximise your rental income while you're overseas.
+But getting a competitive deal to maximise your rental income while you're overseas is possible.
 The most certain way to achieve this is by going through a dedicated expat mortgage broker.

 You want to remortgage an existing property to release equity for the purchase of another investment property or holiday home